 - Very thin, so they take up less storage space than boxes

-- Sometimes reusable, depending on how they are designed
+- Sometimes reusable for second shipments or returns, depending on how they are designed

 - Lighter weight than most other solutions

 As any long-distance hiker will tell you, weight matters.
 This is true for businesses too.
 Light-weight mailers like shipping bags reduce shipping costs so you can offer competitive pricing to your customers.